top of page

 It applies to personnel who operate independently or with limited guidance from others and who have substantial specialist knowledge of Australian wines.
 This includes beverage sales consultants, winery sales staff, bar specialists, sommeliers, and senior bar and food and beverage attendants.

 The sale and service of alcohol is subject to the provisions of Responsible Service of Alcohol (RSA) law in each state and territory of Australia.
-Skills and knowledge for compliance with this law are covered by the prerequisite unit SITHFAB002 Provide responsible service of alcohol.

 collapse icons-01.png